-3.3.8.1.5 Proposed APE
+3.3.8.1.5 The Project APE

-YCWA's Project relicensing allows for the reduction of the existing FERC Project Boundary to remove lands that are not used nor have a Project nexus.
-YCWA believes a reduction in the FERC Project Boundary is appropriate.
-The study found that much of the area within the study APE is not experiencing Project-related effects and that there are no current or planned Project-related activities in the locations proposed for removal.
-The new proposed APE includes 5,895 ac, a reduction of 3,705 ac from the 9,600 ac previously included in the APE.
-A total of 18 archaeological sites and three built environment resources occur within the 3,705 ac proposed for removal.
-Of these, all are either experiencing no Project effects or were evaluated as ineligible for the NRHP.
-These sites will not be managed under the new license, pending SHPO concurrence.
+YCWA, in consultation with the tribes, agencies, and the SHPO, reduced the APE as the cultural resources study found that much of the area within the APE is not experiencing Project-related effects and that there are no current or planned Project-related activities in the locations proposed for removal.
+The revised APE includes 6,098 ac, a reduction of 3,502 acres.
+A total of 18 archaeological sites and three built environment resources occur within the 3,502 ac slated for removal.
+Of these cultural resources proposed for removal, all were either experiencing no Project effects or were evaluated as ineligible for the NRHP.
+The proposed APE and the cultural resources proposed for removal were submitted to the SHPO for review and concurrence on February 11, 2014 and YCWA received SHPO concurrence on March 27, 2014.
+These sites will not be managed under the new license.